richardgaywood/paydata.org/content/sprawlrunners/downtime/downtime.md

 title: Downtime Actions
 linkTitle: Downtime
 type: docs
-weight: 2000
+weight: 500
 description: Things to do between crime sprees
 date: 2020-12-06
-lastmod: 2021-04-17
+lastmod: 2022-01-03
+aliases: ["/sprawlrunners/characters/downtime"]
 ---

+When your characters complete missions, they will typically be paid for this (usually in nuyen.)
+These nuyen are *only* used to fund a number of Downtime Actions you can take before the next mission begins.
+You do not use nuyen to buy things directly; that is handled by your character's LP pool and Wealth Die.

 Every 10k¥ you earn from a run buys you enough time off afterward to complete one of the below Downtime Actions.
+(If this seems like a high figure to you, remember that this is the "gross" pay your character receives.
+A substantial amount is lost in money laundering, or spent on maintaining your contacts, paying your rent, buying food and other essentials, etc etc.)

 ## Advance

 Spend 10 points of karma to [advance]({{< relref "advancement.md" >}}), as per usual SWADE rules.
 If you have multiple advances to take, you can take them all as one action; you don't need to spend one action for each advance.

 You can use karma earned via Hang Out or Train in the same downtime phase to advance.
 For example, suppose you earn 19 points of karma on a run, and have three downtime actions.
 You can use the first action to Train to get to 20 points of karma, and the second to Advance twice.
 Then you still have the third downtime action to use as you please.

+### Advancing mid-mission

+If a character accumulates enough karma to advance during a mission, and gets some suitable amount of downtime (like a good night's rest), the GM may allow them to perform the Advance outside of the Downtime Action.
+This helps to spread out the rate of advancement when doing longer missions that span multiple sessions.

 ## Attune spirits